Good translation depends on how you handle the content from start to finish. Translation quality assurance plays into each step along the way.

 If translation quality assurance discovers an issue, the next step is to send it back to the localization engineers.
 The engineers receive instructions on what to correct and how to correct it.
 This then goes back to QA and repeats until it is confirmed to have zero issues.

 Translation is difficult to manage.
-To ensure its quality, it is best to have a team with experience and a set process.
-Are you struggling with translation and localization?
-We can help!
+To ensure quality, it’s best to have a team with experience and a set translation quality assurance process.